PouyaMohseni/Qlearn-Maze/README.md

 # Qlearn-Maze

+## Overview

+In this project we utilize Q-learning, a reinforcement learning technique, to solve maze problems.

-A Qlearn approach to solve maze problem with Reinforcement Learning
+### Reinforcement Learning

-# Reinforcement Learning:

-Reinforcement learning (RL) refers to a sub-field of Artificial Intelligence and also Machine Learning in which the machine – or the agent -- tries to learn a policy function that maximizes its rewards while taking action.
-In other words, the reward function that the agent tries to maximize is determined by the state of the agent and the action that it decides to take.
-Policy function, though, determines what action the agent should take based on its state and its previous knowledge of rewards.
-[1]
+Reinforcement learning (RL) is a sub-field of Artificial Intelligence and Machine Learning.
+In RL, an agent aims to learn a policy function that maximizes its rewards while taking actions.
+The reward function depends on the agent's state and the action it chooses.
+Policy function, on the other hand, determines the action based on the state and past knowledge of rewards.

-r(s, a)  r
-δ(s, a)  s’
+- **r(s, a) → r** (Reward)
+- **δ(s, a) → s'** (Transition)

-Reinforcement Learning is different from Supervised Learning in which the machine generalizes pre-labeled training data and Unsupervised Learning which typically works with unlabeled data.
-In the Reinforcement Learning problems, the agent finds the hidden structures of its environment by taking actions and being signaled by a reward.
-Therefore, RL is considered the third branch of machine learning.
-[1]
+Reinforcement Learning differs from Supervised Learning, which uses pre-labeled data, and Unsupervised Learning, which typically works with unlabeled data.
+RL involves agents exploring their environment, taking actions, and receiving rewards, making it the third branch of machine learning.

-# Q-Learning:
+### Q-Learning

-Many approaches have been taken to implement Reinforcement Learning in order to have an agent obtain a policy function that maximizes its reward in each pair of states and actions.
-One of which is Q-Learning.
-In this approach, the agent tries to learn from its environment by relaying on its previous experiences from the reward function.
-Having a learning rate as (alpha) and something else as (landa) the previous experiences are updated by taking new actions and precepting the reward function.
+Q-Learning is one approach to implement Reinforcement Learning.
+In Q-Learning, the agent learns from previous experiences based on the reward function.
+It uses a learning rate (alpha) and other parameters (lambda) to update its experiences by taking new actions and perceiving rewards.
+A table is created for each state-action pair, initialized with zero, and updated during training.

-Q(s, a)  Q(s, a) + α[r + γ max Q(s’, a’) – Q(s, a)]
+**Q(s, a) ← Q(s, a) + α[r + γ max Q(s', a') – Q(s, a)]**
-In other words, a table is generated for each state and action pair and then, each register is initialized with zero – for now just consider the reward function non-positive – and would be updated throughout the training phase of the algorithm’s implementation.

-For more information on Reinforcement Learning or precise information about Q-Learning Algorithm follow the citations.
+For more information on Reinforcement Learning or precise details about the Q-Learning algorithm, refer to the citations.

-The problem: Maze
+## The Maze Problem

-The objective of the maze problem -- or rat in a maze – is to find a path for the rat to the cheese while the path is not blocked by any obstacle.
-In the RL version, we consider the rat as the agent, and then we define the reward function in a way that the agent gets able to determine the fastest path to the finishing point – or in this terminology, the target.
-Below is a 5*5 maze with the agent and the target locating at [0,0], and [4,4], respectively.
+The maze problem, or "rat in a maze," involves finding a path from a starting point to a target while avoiding obstacles.
+In the RL version, the rat represents the agent, and the reward function is designed to guide the agent to find the fastest path to the target.
+Below is a 5x5 maze with the agent at [0,0] and the target at [4,4].

-We, then, integrate the problem by defining flags that are supposed to be collected by the agent before arriving at the target.
-Therefore, an amendment to the previous reward function is necessary.
-The objective, though, reminds the same: approaching the target in the fastest way.
-Below is the introduced 5*5 maze with two flags locating at [1,1], and [2,3], respectively.
+In this implementation, additional flags are introduced, which the agent must collect before reaching the target.
+The reward function is modified accordingly.
+The primary objective remains the same: reaching the target as quickly as possible.
+Below is the updated 5x5 maze with two flags at [1,1] and [2,3].

-# States
+## States

-States are defined as the registers on the maze – including the obstacles, etc. We can consider that agent can take any action in the set, {left, up, right, down}, and then we would impose the agent high punishment if it is off-the-board to secure staying in the maze.
-Another approach, though, is to decrease the number of actions that the agent can take when it is adjacent to the edges – it is clear that obstacles cannot be considered edges.
+States are represented as cells within the maze, including obstacles.
+The agent can take actions such as left, up, right, and down.
+To ensure that the agent stays within the maze, it is penalized if it moves off the board.
+Alternatively, the number of actions the agent can take when near the edges can be limited.

-# Reward Function:
+## Reward Function

-The Reward Function must satisfy two things: first, the agent is arriving at the target, and second, the agent takes the fastest path.
-Thus, we want to prevent our agent from wandering around back and forth between a couple of states.
-Therefore, we try to punish the agent when it is visiting a visited state.
-Though we do not want to restrict the agent from exploring so, re-visiting a state just one time would not matter.
-The reward function is introduced below; note how the agent is punished according to the number of visits to a state.
+The reward function serves two purposes: ensuring the agent reaches the target and encouraging the fastest path.
+The agent is penalized for revisiting states to prevent it from wandering back and forth.
+However, the agent is still allowed to explore by revisiting a state once.
+The reward function is designed to punish excessive revisits.

-//
-Moreover, the agent should be rewarded when it completes the task.
-Therefore, a huge amount of reward is allocated when the target is approached.
+- When the agent completes the task, a substantial reward is given.
-//
-In addition, the game is eliminated when the agent approaches the target or when the agent cannot estimate a valuable future reward – more than -1.
+- The game ends if the agent reaches the target or cannot estimate a valuable future reward (greater than -1).
-//
-In the following the simple introduced 5*5 maze is solved by the algorithm and the reward function.
-//

-# Adding Flags
+## Adding Flags

-We change the reward function in order to integrate flags into the game.
-Firstly, winning the game is changed: now the agent must approach the target while all flags are achieved.
-Secondly, when the agent enters the state where its flag is not achieved, the reward function allocates more rewards to the agent.
-In this way, the agent is forced to obtain flags on its way to the target state.
+To add complexity to the game, flags are introduced.
+Winning the game now requires the agent to reach the target while collecting all flags.
+When the agent enters a state where a flag is not collected, the reward function offers higher rewards, motivating the agent to gather flags while heading to the target.

-//
-Then, the agent is trained in the previously introduced maze as follows:
+The agent is trained in the previously introduced maze with flags as part of the gameplay.
-//

-# What’s next?
-Movable obstacles are introduced which are moved by the agent when they move toward them.
-These objects are two sides of a sword; they can be used to open a path or block it fully.
-Thus, the reward function should be determined precisely.
+---